Scarface (rapper)

-Brad Terrence Jordan (born November 9, 1970), better known by his stage name Scarface, is an American rapper and record producer best known as a member of the Geto Boys, a hip-hop group from Houston, Texas.
-He grew up in Houston and is originally from the city's South Acres (Crestmont Park) neighborhood.
-In 2012, The Source ranked him #16 on their list of the Top 50 Lyricists of All Time, while About.com ranked him #6 on its list of the 50 Greatest MCs of Our Time (1987–2007).
+Brad Terrence Jordan (born November 9, 1970), better known by his stage name Scarface, is an American rapper and record producer, notable for his solo career and as a member of the Geto Boys, a hip-hop group from Houston, Texas.
+Raised in the city's South Acres (Crestmont Park) neighborhood, he has been ranked by The Source as one of the Top 50 Lyricists of All Time, while About.com ranked him in the top ten of its "50 Greatest MCs of Our Time (1987–2007)" list.

 Early life and education

 Scarface attended Woodson Middle School in Houston, Texas.
 He dropped out of high school and worked as a drug dealer.
 As a teenager, he attempted suicide, and subsequently spent time in a hospital psychiatric ward.

-He was brought up as a Christian, and converted to Islam in 2006.